DuDoRNet: Learning a Dual-Domain Recurrent Network for Fast MRI Reconstruction with Deep T1 Prior: Conclusion

 \section{Conclusion}

 We present a dual domain recurrent network for fast MRI reconstruction with T1 prior embedded.
 Specifically, we propose to restore both image and k-space domains recurrently through DRD-Nets with large receptive fields.
 The T1 prior is embedded at each recurrent block to deeply guide restorations for both domains.
 Extensive experimental results demonstrate that while previous fast MRI methods on single domain for individual protocol have limited capability of directly reducing aliasing artifacts in the image domain, our DuDoRNet can efficiently restore the reconstruction, and the T1 prior can further significantly improve the structural recovery.
-Future work includes exploring the application of DuDoRNet to other signal recovery tasks, such as noise reduction and image super-resolution.
+Future work includes exploring DuDoRNet on pathological MR data and the application to other signal recovery tasks, such as noise reduction and super resolution.

 { }